 As previously mentioned, you’ll need at least 3 days to see all that São Miguel has to offer.
 Be sure to check out our guide to the western side of

-São Miguel Island and stay tuned for our guide to the eastern side of the island!
+São Miguel Island and our guide to the eastern side of the island!